marcusmuntzing/Chess-engine/README.md

 - **Customization:** Customize the board, pieces, and rules to suit your preferences and practice specific scenarios.

-- **Play against Friends:** Engage in friendly matches with friends or chess enthusiasts around the world using online multiplayer functionality.

 ## Getting Started

 ### Prerequisites